Master of Arts in Teaching (MAT)

 The Arbor Center for Teaching, in collaboration with Marylhurst University, offers a full-time, two-year apprenticeship guided by experienced teachers to complement formal study of educational ideas and practice.

 Apprentice teachers spend forty-hour weeks learning the art of teaching.
 For two years, they remain with the same master teachers and their mixed-age classes, deepening their ties to students, parents, and colleagues and thereby understanding that quintessential element of good teaching: relationship.
 They are considered members of the faculty at Arbor School (their practicum site) and participate fully in all aspects of school life.
-In turn, they bring ideas and fresh energy to their classrooms and to the community at large; they are vital to the renewal of Arbor School.
+In turn, they bring ideas and fresh energy to their classrooms and to the community at large.

 During their first year, Apprentices take increasing responsibility for planning, instructing, and assessing children's progress in their classrooms.
 In the spring of this first year, Apprentices develop and implement their first work sample in either mathematics or literacy.